Emily Hinds, Regional Soil Coordinator

 Gain access to soil technical expertise and benefit from the latest in soil science

-Support is available for landholders, farmers, natural resource managers, advisers and smart farm small grant recipients.
+Support is available for landholders, farmers, natural resource managers, advisers and Smart Farm Small Grant recipients.

-Regional Soil Coordinators {inset link} are focal points for soils advice and create key links to expertise around the country.
-They connect you with soil expertise and activities going on in your region and are based in Drought and Innovation Hubs across Australia.
+Regional Soil Coordinators are focal points for soils advice and create key links to expertise around the country.
+‘They are based in Drought and Innovation Hubs across Australia and can connect you with soil expertise and activities in your region.

-Soil Science Australia, with the support of the Department of Agriculture, Fisheries and Forestry, have established a National Soil Science Extension Community of Practice (CoP) – ‘Smart Soils’ CoP.
-The National Soil Extension Coordinator and convener of the CoP is Abigail Jenkins.
+Soil Science Australia, with the support of the Department of Agriculture, Fisheries and Forestry, have established a Smart Soils Community of Practice (CoP), convened by Abigail Jenkins (Coordinator).

 State | Dept or Organisation | Web Address | Contact for |